marcelotournier/case-report-dataset/README.md

 To unzip using terminal: `cat data.z* > joined.zip && unzip joined.zip`

+md5 hash for the `pubmed_result.xml`, when unzipped: `53ec9a259c049142690f0d20fcd1f551`

 Known issues: You can see warnings when unzipping the concatenated file.
-You can safely ignore them
+You can safely ignore them, if the file pass a md5 check.